Tramadol Overdose- What is it? Side Effects and Treatments

-If you notice any of these signs, immediately call 9-1-1.
-While you are waiting for the ambulance, try to remember everything you know about the person.
+If someone notices any of these signs, they should immediately call 9-1-1.
+While waiting for the ambulance, try to remember everything one may know about the person.
 This includes his/her prior medical condition.
-Moreover, you should note the amount and form of the drug that the victim took.
+Moreover, note the amount and form of the drug that the victim took.

 What is the Treatment for Tramadol Overdose?